Game of cloud technologies: Kubernetes vs. Cloud Foundry

 The IBM Cloud Kubernetes Service uses containers to run the application.
 This means that I needed to containerize the code pattern; to do this, I used Docker.
 I had to find compatible containers for the different parts of the code pattern.
 This included two Node.js containers: one for the front end UI and the other for the data service and APIs.
 In addition, I also included a MongoDB container for the data lake database.
 Once all of the containers were configured and running successfully on my local machine, I pushed the containers to Docker Hub.

 With the containers ready to deploy to the cloud, I then needed to provision a cluster on Kubernetes.
-Deploying this code pattern to IBM Cloud can be achieved by using either the Lite or Standard cluster.
+Deploying this code pattern to IBM Cloud can be achieved by using either the Standard cluster.
 Once the cluster was done creating, I had to apply YAML files that configured and deployed each container from Docker Hub.
 For the standard cluster, additional YAML files were applied for configuring the ingress of the two Node.js containers.

 Once all of the containers were deployed, I was able to successfully run and interact with the code pattern on IBM Cloud.